 At-home Sustainability Activities for Kids (P) – The Coalition’s Education Action Team is compiling a list of books and activities to support parents and kids while our schools are closed.

-Corvallis Backyard CSA (P, C) – This new project was initiated during the COVID-19 pandemic to develop greater inclusion through community connections.
-The Backyard CSA (Community Supporting A-gap) is using garden produce as a vehicle to build mutually supportive relationships, neighbor to neighbor, between community members who come from diverse cultures and local gardeners who are sharing their home grown food.
+Corvallis Backyard CSA (P, C) – This project was initiated during the COVID-19 pandemic to develop greater inclusion through community connections.
+The Backyard CSA (Community Supporting A-gap) uses garden produce as a vehicle to build mutually supportive relationships, neighbor to neighbor, between community members who come from diverse cultures and local gardeners who are sharing their home grown food.
 Want to help?
 Go HERE to sign up!

-It’s On Us Corvallis (C) – This new project was initiated by three members of our Food Action Team in direct response to COVID-19’s devastating effects on local businesses, employees, and community members.
+It’s On Us Corvallis (C) – This project was initiated in April 2020 by three members of our Food Action Team in direct response to COVID-19’s devastating effects on local businesses, employees, and community members.
 IOU Corvallis relies on community-sourced funds to provide business to restaurants, meals for folks who need a boost, and security to our friends and neighbors.
 To help, you can contribute through the Sustainability Coalition or GoFundMe.

 Simply Seasonal Recipes (P, C) – What better way to support our local farmers and food producers than to buy and use their products!
 Try a new recipe that uses local ingredients.
 The Food Action Team has gathered dozens of recipes for delicious entrees and side dishes.